 By reading and analyzing literature in relationship to film, filming techniques, and film's history, this course will explore the often complex and frequently competitive relationship between film and literature.
-Students analyze print and non-print materials, while also creating print and nonprint projects.
+Students analyze print and non-print materials, while also creating print and non-print projects.
 Prerequisites: ENG 110-111.
+This course fulfills the literature requirement.